Work, Reimagined: Reskilling in the Age of AI

 Just take a look at one of the greatest inventions of mankind – the printing press.
 Sure, it did put the scribes out of jobs but it ended up spawning the rise of print media and created many more jobs.
 Or consider when the ATM was introduced back in the 1980s – many predicted that the bank tellers would decline sharply.
 Instead, the number of bank tellers actually increased as the job requirements shifted to more customer-oriented dealings.
 It’s a different matter altogether that the internet age that swept in a few decades later has altered the bank teller landscape even further.
 And so, it is with AI, Machine learning, and IOT – while robots will eventually end up doing much of the repetitive and manual work done by humans today, history has shown us time and again that it doesn’t mean that they will take over the workforce.

 The need of the hour is a strong emphasis on the need for the ‘new smart’ – that is to amplify our emotional and cognitive traits that distinguish us from increasingly competent machines.
-This means lifelong learning and unlearning to prepare ourselves with the necessary skills to stay relevant the workplace of the future.
+This means lifelong learning and unlearning to prepare ourselves with the necessary skills to stay relevant in the workplace of the future.
 On that note, let me end by saying the labor force has successfully weathered dramatic changes in just the last few centuries.
 Humans at the end of the day are the most highly resilient, complex and adaptable machine on this planet and we will find ways to thrive in a world of accelerating technological change.